 Keep in mind that the term for a tenant to claim the imbursement of the necessary and/or useful improvements expires 2 months after having returned to the property.

 Notwithstanding the positive nature of these improvements, it is important to receive the landlord's approval before making any changes to the property.
-Your landlord also has the right to insist that he/she is not under the obligation to reimburse you any improvements.
+Your landlord also has the right to contest whether they are under the obligation to reimburse you for improvements, depending on the nature of said improvements.

-As soon as the contract ends, the tenant has to return the property to the owner.
-According to applicable laws, the resolution of the contract can take place whether by:
+As soon as the contract ends, the tenant has to return the property to the owner unless otherwise agreed.
+In certain cases, where an eviction is necessary, the landlord will initiate legal action.

 Generally, eviction lawsuits tend to drag on for several months in Peruvian courts.
 However, recently, a new regime was adopted by the government under the Legislative Decree N 1177.

-To sum up, finding a place to live in Peru can be a bit tricky considering the abundant options available, especially in large cities.
-Therefore, it is best to consult a licensed expert to help you with your search and guide you through the rental procedure.
-Premier Casa's helpful is at your service.
-Contact us for all your rental needs in Peru.
+Finding a place to live in Peru can be a bit tricky considering the abundant options available, especially in large cities.
+It's best to consult a licensed expert to help you with your search and guide you through the rental procedure.

 History of Peru